Identity Crisis (Definition + Examples)

 Example of Identity Crisis

 So they enter a crisis: identity vs. role confusion.
-Erikson noticed that there were two identities that adolescents seemed to struggle with during this stage: the occupational identity and sexual identity.
+Erikson noticed that there were two identities that adolescents seemed to struggle with during this stage: occupational identity and sexual identity.

 Identity, Youth, and Crisis: Context For This Theory